Transportation to Stony Brook

 Airport Ground Transportation

-Stony Brook University has partnered with Super Shuttle to provide safe and easy transportation services from New York John F. Kennedy Airport to Stony Brook University Main Campus for new international students between Sunday, January 19 and Wednesday, January 22.
-Please click HERE to make a reservation.
+Stony Brook University partners with an airport shuttle company to provide safe and easy transportation services from New York John F. Kennedy Airport to Stony Brook University Main Campus for new international students arriving in late August.
 This service is provided exclusively for new graduate and undergraduate international students.

 Students planning to live on-campus (resident students)

 You will be dropped off at a central location at Stony Brook Main Campus and International Student Ambassadors will escort you to your respective residence hall or apartment.

 You will be dropped off at a central location at Stony Brook Main Campus.
 You will then be provided with additional information for local taxi services to get to your off-campus accommodations.